 Prosecco or popcorn: Munich has magnificent cinemas for every taste.
 If you love the charm of times gone by, you can go to cute, old-fashioned cinemas that are reminiscent of little theatres and often have unreserved seating.
-If you like to sit back and relax like you’re at home, you can watch independent films in cuddly armchairs and beanbags.
-And if you need a bit of luxury, you can put your footrest up and have food and drink brought to your seat.
+If you want to be as relaxed and comfortable as at home, you can watch independent films in cosy armchairs and beanbags.
+And for film enjoyment under the stars, it's worth visiting the open-air cinemas in and around Munich

 The first film screenings in Munich were shown in 1896 at the Panoptikum on Kaufingerstrasse.
 These were soon followed by the first cinemas.
 Some of the first real cinemas in Munich still exist - like the Arena Filmtheater (Hans-Sachs-Straße 7) in the Glockenbachviertel since 1912.
 And while there are always rumours of closures in times of Netflix, Munich is still the perfect place to watch films on the big screen in a huge variety of ways while secretly smooching and rustling popcorn at the back of the room.